UPDATED NTA UGC NET SYLLABUS FOR CRIMINOLOGY

 SUBJECT CODE – 68

-CBSE has revised the pattern and scheme of the exam from July 2018.
-The pattern of the exam has been changed from 3 papers (Paper I, II & III) to 2 papers (Paper I & II).
-There are no changes in the pattern of paper 1, but paper 2 & paper 3 has been merged into One paper.
+The UGC has revised the pattern and scheme of exam from December 2018.
+The pattern of exam has been changed from 3 papers (Paper I, II & III) to 2 papers (Paper I & II).
+Now, there are 50 MCQs in Paper 1 and 100 MCQs in Paper 2.
+Each question carries 2 marks without any NEGATIVE marking for wrong answer.

 Unit – I